-The weekly topic is shy so a cartoon of a girl peeping over a wall sprung to mind.
+The weekly topic is shy.
+A cartoon of a girl peeping over a wall sprung to mind.

 Here she is:

-I’ve also begun making my first art journal this week.
+I’ve also begun making a new art journal this week.
 I’m filling it with some great papers I have in my art boxes and painting the pages ready to be written on.
-I’m thinking about adding a theme too.

 I absolutely adore art books, sketchbooks, journals etc. So making my very own is such fun!